 Originally from Paris, she studied her craft at the Sorbonne, under great film theorists such as Charles Tesson, editor-in-chief of the 'Cahiers du Cinema'.
 She graduated with a Masters in 2006, and followed on with a course in film production at NYU.
 She began her professional career working for celebrated producer Dan Halsted ('Garden State', 'Nixon') before becoming an Apple-certified editor in 2008, and working in post-production for 6 years.

 Her directorial short film debut, "Without", entered festival markets in 2010, winning multiple awards.
 It was picked up for distribution, screening in over 150 cinemas.
-Branded content work followed, as did two children.
+Branded content work followed.
 In 2019, Natalia won the Arri ALEXA Challenge with her short fiction project "How Can I Forget".
 It went on to screen at BAFTA- and Oscar-qualifying festivals, picking up eight awards along the way.
-It was chosen as one of Omeleto's Top Ten short films of 2022 and is now available to watch on Omeleto via the link above.
+It was chosen as one of Omeleto's Top Ten short films of 2022 and is now available to watch via the link above.

 During the pandemic, Natalia launched a writers' group for female filmmakers which meets weekly and has introduced her to the most wonderfully talented women.
 She is currently developing three feature scripts whilst juggling the kids, a job in marketing, an insatiable need to go to the cinema and an unorthodox amount of hot chocolate.